Welding-inspection

 The inspector knows that if the magnetic field is at ninety degrees from the direction of the discontinuity, then the chances of finding it are improved.

 The magnetic particles, either in a dry powder form or in a liquid suspension are applied on the part after magnetization.
-The surface is then scanned visually by the inspector to find suspicious concentrations of particles.

 Standard and Recommendations Documents are:

-• ASTM E709-01 (Replacing ASTM E109 and ASTM E138) - Standard Guide for Magnetic Particle Examination
+- ASTM E709-08 (Replacing ASTM E109 and ASTM E138) - Standard Guide for Magnetic Particle Examination

 Penetrant...

-This type of inspection is used for all non magnetic materials like aluminum, magnesium, titanium, copper etc. and is most apt to detect the finest cracks.
-The penetrant liquid may contain instead a suspension of fluorescent particles which are visible under ultra-violet light (black light) for improved sensitivity: this method is then called Fluorescent Penetrant Inspection (FPI).
+This type of inspection is used for all non magnetic materials like aluminum, magnesium, titanium, copper etc. and is most apt to detect finest cracks.

 Reference Documents are:

-Standard Test Method for Liquid Penetrant Examination
+Standard Practice for Liquid Penetrant Examination for General Industry

 Standard Reference Photographs for Liquid Penetrant Inspection

-An Article on Validation was published (2) in Issue 54 of Practical Welding Letter for February 2008.
 It deals with new requirements intended to assure that all the conditions for serious and complete Nondestructive Testing are applied for equipment, methods, procedures and inspectors.

 Click on PWL#054 to read it.